 The players that are seemingly at odds in these scenarios have so many of the same end goals: human prosperity, stable communities, mitigation of violence.
 And so if preventing the (diseased) chickens from coming home to roost is of common interest, the failure to do so in practice falls to faulty persuasion.

 You have to believe that if you want to think it possible.1

-It was such a nice dream, but the whole thing hinged on a few things that don’t exist anymore in good faith: 1) an pursuit of truth unfettered by infinite limits 2) a globally dominant military superpower that does not align with countries that bomb hospitals as strategy 3) a slow-but-steady reduction in contradiction.
+It was such a nice dream, but the whole thing hinged on a few things that may not exist anymore in good faith: 1) a pursuit of truth unfettered 2) a globally dominant military superpower that does not align with countries that bomb hospitals as strategy 3) a slow-but-steady reduction in contradiction.

 As an individual, all of this leaves me feeling less guarded than ever (and yet more guarded than ever?) in my current pursuit.
 Eradication remains outstanding among uniquely human endeavors: how – ever, but so especially now – do you do something permanent?
 Once gained, what cause stays put?
 This whole thing is a ruse, a biological quirk, a way of thumbing one’s nose at Eliot:

 “If we take the widest and wisest view of a Cause, there is no such thing as a Lost Cause, because there is no such thing as a Gained Cause.
 We fight for lost causes because we know that our defeat and dismay may be the preface to our successors’ victory, though that victory itself will be temporary; we fight rather to keep something alive than in the expectation that it will triumph.”

 This is an exercise in how to keep up the good fight past the point of exhaustion, when it’s all but finished: be that against polio when the Taliban says to stop, or Solzhenitsyn semi-satisfied in the first circle, or when whatever Nazis Harrison Ford neglected to deal with in total rise from the grave, phantoms of an idea that cannot be put to rest.